VenturianTome/VenturianTome/src/4.World/PIE_Team.md

 - They have a paranormal machine gun \[2:16 - *Playable Animatronics 17*]
 - Colon carries a Super Monster Zapper Gun on him \[14:03 - *Playable Animatronics 10*]
 - Spooker carries a Ray Gun of Paranormal Activity and a harmonica \[11:37 - *Funny Horror Game*]
+- Ghost has the Sword of the Emperor, a flaming sword that can knock a door off its hinges \[7:58 / 10:41 - *Johnny Ghost Paints His Nails!?*]
 ### Other Items
 - They have a "secret sauce" to transform people back into humans \[4:48 - *I Am The Puppet (Hell's Island Pt.1)*]
   - It's a mixture of chocolate pudding, graham crackers, and gunpowder ingested with a match